-Conservation Districts are political subdivisions of the State of Arkansas.
+Conservation districts are political subdivisions of the State of Arkansas.
 Their purpose is conserving land and water resources as authorized by Arkansas law in 1937.
-Conservation districts specific responsibility is management of soil and water resources.
+A conservation district's specific responsibility is management of soil and water resources.
 These districts make decisions on soil and water conservation matters at the local level.
 District boards have five members, two of whom are ARNC appointed and three are elected district landowners.
 Each District works with the NRCS County Conservationists.
 These boards are important stakeholders for water resource management within the Cache River basin.